 Enter the Online Learning Advising Model (OLAM).

-Julie Delich, Vice President of Retention and Student Support Services at Wiley University Services, led the development of OLAM to give online students the support they have sorely lacked.
-Instead of recycling tactics used on campus, it’s custom-made for the online learning experience.
+Instead of recycling tactics used on campus, OLAM is custom-made for the online learning experience.
 That includes accounting for how students think and feel about online coursework.

 Within OLAM, advisors don’t wait for students to run into obstacles; they proactively remove those obstacles once classes begin.
 Not only does this work decrease attrition, but it helps students cross the finish line to graduation.